 This popular course explores musical theatre singing.
 Grow your knowledge of the repertoire.
-Suitable for singers and actors wanting to improve their singing and acting through song technique.
-Be...
+Suitable for singers and actors wanting to improve their singing and 'acting through song' technique.
+Be guided through the basics to find the right singing qualities for this repertoire.

 Learning modes and locations may be different depending on the course start date.
 Please check the location of your chosen course and read our guide to learning modes and locations to help you choose the right course for you.